flux3dp/docker-ros2/README.md

     From now, you can use SSH.
 Refer to Connect Remote PC to SBC

-4. Copy `host-installation.sh` and `docker-compose.yaml` from this respository to Raspberry Pi 4
+4. Copy `host-installation.sh` and `docker-compose.yaml` from this respository to Raspberry Pi 4.
+(If you don't want to pull image from your private docker registry, please copy `Dockerfile` and `entrypoint.sh` and edit `docker-compose.yaml` to build locally)

-5. Configure Raspberry Pi 4
+5. Configure Raspberry Pi 4, setup OpenCR rule and install docker

     ```$ sudo bash /YOUR_PATH/host-installation.sh```

-6. Start the container
+6. Start the service

     ```$ docker-compose up```